trentbrooks/ofxMovieClip/README.md

 	imageSequence.loadAndCreateSequence("frogs");
 	imageSequence.loadAndCreateSequence("horses");

-	// initialise a movie clip, passing a reference to the ofxImageSequenceLoader, and desired frame speed/rate for the image sequence
+	// create a movieclip and pass in a reference to the ofxImageSequenceLoader & desired frame delay in seconds ofxTextureMovieClip mc;
-	// 2nd parameter (frameSpeed): 1.0f or 60.0f / ofGetFrameRate() plays back at apps frame rate, 0.5f or or 30.0f / ofGetFrameRate() plays back at half speed, 2.0f or 120.0 / ofGetFrameRate() plays back twice as fast as app frame rate ofxTextureMovieClip mc;
-	mc.init(&imageSequence, 30.0f / ofGetFrameRate());
+	mc.init(&imageSequence, 1.0/30.0f);

 	// control the movie clip timeline from keyboard events/mouse events etc. mc.gotoAndPlay("horses");

 	// in your main draw loop
-	mc.draw(0, 0);
+	mc.draw();

 Trent